Jberov/Library_Mgmt_System/Spring/HELP.md

 Lists all books, which the user has ever used, given his/her username Response : Status 200 OK and a JSON object with the book, if any are present.

+### DELETE "api/v1/users/{username}"

+Deletes a user, given his username.
+Returns the details of the deleted user, if operation is successful, or an appropriate error message.